helenahartmann/awesome-PhD/README.md

 - [APA-STYLE WORD DOCUMENT](https://twitter.com/NicolasFNL/status/1357048003027230726?s=20): Thanks to [Nicolás F. Narvaez Linares](https://twitter.com/NicolasFNL) for telling me about the readymade APA-style word document option, where you can directly initialize the right formatting in Word.
 - [RECITEWORKS](): To check your in-text citations and reference lists for errors, use [Reciteworks](www.reciteworks.com).

+## Want to contribute?

+Before you submit a contribution via a pull request, please read the following guidelines first.

+1) Is the tool you are suggesting in fact really awesome, tried and tested and therefore worthy to be included in this list?
+2) Please submit a separate pull request for each suggestion, that makes my life so much easier!
+3) Think about what category your suggestion belongs into or suggest a new one, if it doesn't exist.
+4) Name your suggestion with a useful title
+5) Each entry should roughly follow the same format: ```[TITLE OF RESOURCE](Link to resource): Short description of what the resource is and does.```
+6) Check your spelling before submitting the pull request!